ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/_sources/class/progress-update-guidelines.md

 - at least one figure is included;
 - at least one question of interest or project aim is clearly stated.

 Don't worry about getting every last thing right for the initial submission.
 You'll do a peer review with another team shortly after submission and will be encouraged to post revisions before recieving feedback from your project mentor.
+More precisely, here are the **logistics** around post submission:

+1. Pull requests to the website repo should be submitted by Friday February 4 at 5:00 pm PST.
+2. Your team will review another team's post over the weekend (assignments determined in advance).
+3. We will do a peer review in class on Monday February 7.
+4. Revisions should be submitted (via pull request) by the end of the week.
+5. Mentors will provide feedback.
+Further revisions optional (but encouraged).

 ## Posting instructions